ezsystems/ezplatform/INSTALL.md

 # Installation instructions

-NOTE: *For simplified install using provided docker containers see For simplified installation using Docker, see [doc/docker-compose/README.md](https://github.com/ezsystems/ezplatform/blob/master/doc/docker-compose/README.md).
+NOTE: *For simplified installation, see our Docker Tools Beta instructions in [doc/docker-compose/README.md](https://github.com/ezsystems/ezplatform/blob/master/doc/docker-compose/README.md).
 By using those instructions you won't have to setup mysql, php, and nginx yourself, and almost all steps below are done for you.*

 ## Terms for future reference: